Undergraduate Admissions

 State of Texas Uniform Admission Policy (UAP)

-The Texas Education Code 51.801-51.809 typically requires that students meet one of the following readiness standards in order to be admitted to a Texas Four-Year Public Institution under the top 10% rule.
+The Texas Education Code (TEC) 51.803-51.809 requires that all students meet one of the following college readiness standards to be considered for admission to a Texas Four-Year Public Institution.

-1. Successfully complete Recommended or Distinguished High School Programs; or
+- Recommended or Distinguished High School Program OR

 High School Equivalency Diploma (GED, HiSET, TASC)